Culture of violence makes for hit TV in Turkey

 Clashes between far-left and nationalist gangs in the late 1970s claimed the lives of thousands, and while the political situation has been stable for more than a decade by comparison, groups including leftist extremists and Islamic radicals have staged periodic urban attacks.

-A protest over plans to redevelop an Istanbul park last summer spiralled into weeks of unrest, with riot police firing water cannon and tear gas night after night.
-Police still use armoured vehicles to patrol a few districts of the city plagued by mainly leftist violence.
+A protest over plans to redevelop an Istanbul park last summer spiraled into weeks of unrest, with riot police firing water cannon and tear gas night after night.
+Police still use armored vehicles to patrol a few districts of the city plagued by mainly leftist violence.

 Calinak’s Sept.
 2 appearance on the “Seda Sayan Show”, which is aimed at a female audience, drew almost 3,000 complaints to the Radio and Television Supreme Council (RTUK).

-Critics question why the state regulator requires images of cigarettes and alcohol, both demonised by an Islamist-rooted government, be blurred out while apparently doing little to censor scenes of brutality, particularly towards women.
+Critics question why the state regulator requires images of cigarettes and alcohol, both demonized by an Islamist-rooted government, be blurred out while apparently doing little to censor scenes of brutality, particularly towards women.

 Ali Oztunc, a member of the RTUK, told Reuters the watchdog takes violence on TV seriously and pointed out that both Sayan and Karli’s shows had been reviewed for potentially violating rules barring the “praise of criminal acts and criminals”.